webexpoprague/content/output/sessions-data.md

 ## Tags

-Design Systems, Design Thinking &amp; UX, Research
+Business &amp; Growth, Future of Work

 ## Session Focused on

-Web Development: 20%, Design & UX: 100%, Marketing: 0%, Business: 60%
+Web Development: 0%, Design & UX: 0%, Marketing: 60%, Business: 100%

 ## Session Presenter

-Vitaly Friedman
+Tomáš Čupr

 ## Session Presenter Bio

-Born in Minsk, Belarus, Vitaly studied computer science and mathematics in Germany.
-After working as a freelance designer and developer for six years, he co-founded Smashing Magazine back in 2006, a leading online magazine for designers and developers.
-Vitaly is the author, co-author, and editor of Smashing books, a curator of Smashing Conferences, and a leading front-end and UX consultant, working with the European Parliament, Haufe-Lexware, Axel-Springer, and more.
+Tomáš began his entrepreneurial journey in 2010, quickly gaining recognition by successfully building and exiting two ventures in e-commerce and food delivery to Secret Escapes and Delivery Hero respectivelly.
+In 2014, he shifted his focus to online grocery retail, founding Rohlík with the vision of transforming the industry across Europe.
+Today, Rohlík operates in multiple European markets and has rapidly expanded its footprint, achieving unicorn status by 2021.
+Tomáš’s innovative approach gives Rohlík a competitive edge and paves the way for further international expansion.

 ## Session Details

 ### Date

-May 29, 2025 10:00 am
+May 28, 2025 1:00 pm

 ### Duration